Shopify/quilt/packages/react-shortcuts/README.md

     a boolean that lets you opt out of swallowing the key event and let it propagate */ allowDefault?: boolean;
+  /*
+    an array of DefaultIgnoredTag allowing you to flag which default ignored tags you want to bypass (textarea, input, select)
+  */
+  acceptedDefaultIgnoredTags?: DefaultIgnoredTag[];
 }
 ```